-Earley St Peter's Primary School will keep a separate, detailed, written record of every incident of restraint (see Form B).
+Earley St Peter's Primary School will keep a separate, detailed, written record of every incident of restraint in the Boud and Numbered Book kept in the Head of School Office.

 The designated senior member of staff will read every report and will address any issues which arise.
 Other interventions involving the use of reasonable force will also be recorded.